tendermint/tendermint/docs/rfc/rfc-008-deterministic-proto-bytes.md

 set of rules, gogoproto produces a consistent byte representation of serialized messages.
 This seems promising, although more research is needed to guarantee gogoproto always produces a consistent set of bytes on serialized messages.
-This would solve the problem within Tendermint as written in Go, but would require ensuring that there are
+This would solve the problem within Tendermint as written in Go, but would require ensuring that there are similar serializers written in other languages that produce the same output as gogoproto.

 ### Reorder serialized bytes to ensure determinism.